For the protection of human research participants

 - The board recommends that researchers voluntarily suspend all in-person human subject research covered by an NDSU IRB protocol until further notice.
 This includes all research activities that involve face-to-face interaction between a researcher and a participant (recruitment, interviews, focus groups, laboratory studies).

-- The board recommends that all researchers who can conduct their research virtually (online) switch to that format immediately.
+- The board recommends that all new and on-going research be conducted virtually (online) when possible.

 If you have questions or concerns regarding these recommendations, please contact